flyeagles/filemgr/README.md

 We can set a disk as RAID1 disk.
 We then can check whether some files in a given folder are duplicated with files on such RAID1 disk, and provide options to delete such tripple-duplicated files.

-We use a Table in SQLite to record the ID of RAID1 volumes.
+We use a field "is_raid1" in SQLite "disk" table to indicate whether a disk is RAID1 or not.

 # Supporting Technologies